Spurs great Jimmy Greaves in hospital

-Tottenham great Jimmy Greaves has been taken to hospital, the Premier League club have confirmed.
+Tottenham great Jimmy Greaves has been taken to hospital, the Premier League club confirmed.

-Spurs issued a statement late on Tuesday to confirm the 80-year-old has been admitted and that they are in contact with his family.
+Spurs issued a statement to confirm the 80 year-old has been admitted and that they are in contact with his family.

 "Everybody at the club sends their best wishes to Jimmy and his family."